 Spike definition :

-- “A spike is an investment to make the story estimable or schedule-able.”
+- “A spike is an investment to make the User Story estimable or schedule-able.”

-- A spike is a product development method originating from Extreme Programming that uses the simplest possible program to explore potential solutions.
+- A spike is a product development method originating from eXtreme Programming (XP) that uses the simplest possible program to explore potential solutions.

 - A Spike is a story or task aimed at answering a question or gathering information, rather than at producing shippable product.